DavidZajicek/holbertonschool-shell/io_redirections_and_filters/README.md

-15-countthatword - display a count of the number of times "bin" is in the file /etc/passwd 16-whatsnext - display lines containing "root" and 3 lines after them in /etc/passwd 17-hidethisword - display lines that do not contain "bin"
+15-countthatword - display a count of the number of times "bin" is in the file /etc/passwd 16-whatsnext - display lines containing "root" and 3 lines after them in /etc/passwd 17-hidethisword - display lines that do not contain "bin" 18-letteronly - display the lines of /etc/ssh/sshd_config that start with a letter